kaito-nakatani/shraito/_evts/smallrec.md

 accent: "teal"
 leftblock: "Reception"
 hide: true
+attire: Cocktail dress (Indian or Western)
 ---
 Reception with toasts and dancing! **Arrive on time.**

-Attire: Cocktail dresses (Indian or Western)